deancollins84/cushon/README.md

       Then I should get a status code of 201
        And I should see a success message

-  Scenario Customer attempts to deposit money into ISA account for a single fund and provides no details.
+  Scenario Customer attempts to invest money into an Investment ISA account for a single fund and provides no details.
-    Given I am a depositing money into my ISA account When I request POST "/customer/{customerId}/account/{accountId}/deposit"
+    Given I am a investing money into my Investment ISA account When I request POST "/customer/{customerId}/account/{accountId}/invest"
      Then I should get a status code of 422
       And I should see why my request failed

-  Scenario Customer attempts to deposit money into ISA account for a single fund with amount above allowance of £20,000.
+  Scenario Customer attempts to invest money into an Investment ISA account for a single fund with amount above allowance of £20,000.
-    Given I am a depositing money into my ISA account When I request POST "/customer/{customerId}/account/{accountId}/deposit"
+    Given I am a investing money into my Investment ISA account When I request POST "/customer/{customerId}/account/{accountId}/invest"
       And I set JSON payload to
       """
       {